ancorasir/ME336-2020Spring/projects-ME336/README.md

 This week you are required to preparing the environment on your computer by installing all the required softwares.
 The guidelines are included in the subfolder [week06](./week06)
   - [ ] Install Linux
   - [ ] Practice Python
-  - [ ] PracticeJupyter
+  - [ ] Practice Jupyter

 ## week07: Install and learn tensorflow 2
   - [ ] Install tensorflow 2.x
   - [ ] Finish the basic usage tutorial on image learning.

 ## week08-week10: PyRep Simulation of TicTacToe
  - week08:
      - [ ] Install PyRep
      - [ ] Follow the tutorial to complete th kinematic Picking project.

  - week09:
      - [ ] Program a TicTacToe game using MDP or reinforcement learning methods.
      - [ ] Play with the program on the screen.

  - week10:
      - [ ] Program the TicTacToe game in PyRep simulation.
      - [ ] Provides complete video, codes and a 5-page report for the project.

 ## week11-week13: DesignAir Advanced - Waste Sorting